 Digital banking introduced many conveniences for customers.
 Here are some of the most important benefits it has to offer:

-Agility and mobility: With cashless transactions and minimal paper processing, digital banking allows bulk cash to be processed very quickly.
+- Agility and mobility: With cashless transactions and minimal paper processing, the digital banking industry allows bulk cash to be processed very quickly.
 There is zero lag in transactions, and banks react to risks and opportunities quickly.

-Convenience: Remote banking services bring convenience to the bankers and the customers.
+- Convenience: Remote banking services bring convenience to bankers and customers.
 They don’t have to carry cash or other paper documents, which makes the experience even better.

 The benefits listed above are substantial and prompted the digitalization shift even for those who were hesitant.